pickyourtrail_logo

 3. Wat Pho

-• Best for: Cultural experiences and wellness travellers
+• Best for: Cultural experiences, wellness travellers, and history enthusiasts

 • Nearest BTS/MRT: Sanam Chai MRT